 Some will argue that it’s extremely narrow-minded of God to provide only one way to heaven.
 But, frankly, in light of mankind’s rebellion against God, it’s extremely broad-minded for Him to provide us with any way to heaven.
 We deserve judgment, but God gives us the way of escape by sending His one-and-only Son to die for our sins.
 Whether someone sees this as narrow or broad, it’s the truth.
 The good news is that Jesus died and rose again; those who are going to heaven have received this gospel by faith.

-Many people today have believed a watered-down gospel that does away with the message of repentance of their sins.
-They want to believe in a loving, nonjudgmental God who requires no repentance and no change in their lifestyle.
-They may say things like, “I believe in Jesus Christ, but my God is not judgmental.
-My God would never send a person to hell.”
-But we cannot have it both ways.
-If we profess to be Christians, we must recognize Christ for who He said He is—the one and only way to heaven.
-To deny that is to deny Jesus Himself, for it was He who declared, “I am the way and the truth and the life.
+Many people today hold to a watered-down gospel that does away with the need for repentance.
+They want to believe in a “loving” (nonjudgmental) God who never mentions sin and who requires no change in their lifestyle.
+They may say things like, “My God would never send a person to hell.”
+But Jesus spoke more about hell than He did about heaven, and He presented Himself as the Savior who offers the only means of going to heaven: “I am the way and the truth and the life.
 No one comes to the Father except through me” (John 14:6).